 Get Classroom Instruction + On-the-Job Training

 An apprenticeship is a type of vocational preparation that combines on-the-job training with classroom instruction.
-Apprenticeships train people, called apprentices, for high-skilled jobs in a variety of fields including construction, manufacturing, health care, and technology.
+People can work as an apprentice in high-skilled jobs, found in a variety of fields including construction, manufacturing, health care, and technology.

 Reasons to Do an Apprenticeship

 There are other ways to fulfill the educational requirements of some of the occupations for which apprenticeships are also available.
 However, their benefits usually don't compare.
 Those other options for preparation, which include earning a vocational degree or a postsecondary certificate, come with a high tuition bill.

 Apprentices, on the other hand, get their instruction for free.
 Not only don't they have to shell out money for their training, but they also get a paycheck that increases along with their skills.

 If the classroom training for your apprenticeship takes place at a community college, you may receive college credits for it.

 Yes—if you take on an apprenticeship, you will start working immediately for pay, and the average starting wage is $15 per hour, with pay increases as your skills improve.
 Apprenticeships often lead to permanent employment once the training period is completed.